Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Introduction

-Our third principle is \textbf{Data as Schematic Artifact}: we assert that every dataset rests on top of a schema that serves as the foundation for the seemingly `raw' facts and figures it contains.
+The third feature of our model is to treat \textbf{Data as a Schematic Artifact}: every dataset rests on top of a schema that serves as the foundation for the seemingly raw facts and figures it contains.
 To deploy a familiar analogy, we treat data as the tip of the iceberg in sensemaking.
-A dataset's explicit schema is visible just under the waterline, while the tacit schema that guides its original creation and later interpretation is a larger, submerged mass concealed in the deeps -- until and unless we go to the trouble of exploring it.
-The common case of treating a dataset as ground truth rather than a designed artifact constitutes a failure to map out the tacit schemas and ignore the schematic structure that has already given shape to it.
-When schemas are explicitly acknowledged and well-mapped, many pitfalls of data analysis can be avoided.
+A dataset's explicit schema is visible just \newcopy{above} the waterline, while the tacit schema that guides its original creation and later interpretation is a submerged mass concealed in the deep waters of structural, hegemonic, disciplinary, and interpersonal power \cite{collins_TK_1990}---until and unless we go to the trouble of exploring it.
+Treating a dataset as objective truth rather than a designed artifact constitutes a failure to map these tacit schemas and thus ignore the schematic structure that has already given shape to \newcopy{the data}.
+When schemas are explicitly acknowledged and well mapped, many pitfalls of data analysis can be confronted and addressed.
 Any time an analyst goes to the trouble of scrutinizing the assumptions underlying a particular dataset, they are already treating data as a schematic artifact.

-Our fourth principle is \textbf{Schematic Multiplicity}, the active consideration of multiple schemas throughout sensemaking process.
+The fourth feature of our model is \textbf{Schematic Multiplicity}, the active consideration of multiple schemas throughout the sensemaking process.
 Responsible data analysis requires acknowledgment of alternative perspectives.
-This guidance serves as a check on the tendency to carry a single schema all the way to the conclusion without testing it against other possibilities.
+This guiding principle serves as a check on the tendency to carry a single schema all the way to the conclusion without testing it against other possibilities.

-Our fifth principle calls for \textbf{Sensemaking Over Time}, explicitly modeling the duration and endpoint of the process.
-The pathways for iterative refinement are indicated in current sensemaking models primarily through loops, but we propose unrolling these loops to show the passage of time.
-Unrolled loops allow insights into the progressive development of schemas and datasets, and how cross-pollination can occur between multiple alternatives as insights are transferred between them.
-Depicting sensemaking over time can also reveal the role of deadline pressure in reaching a conclusion.
-Unrolled loops allow us to reason about sensemaking as a reflective process that unfolds over time in the presence of contingency, uncertainty, and a plurality of possible interpretations.